Marlins vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins are 10-5 in games they were favored on the moneyline (winning 66.7% of those games).
+- The Marlins have been favored on the moneyline 16 total times this season.
+They've gone 10-6 in those games.

-- In games it has played as moneyline favorites with odds of -125 or shorter, Miami has an 8-4 record (winning 66.7% of its games).
+- When playing as moneyline favorites with odds of -135 or shorter, Miami has a 5-3 record (winning 62.5% of its games).

-- Based on this game's moneyline, the Marlins have an implied win probability of 55.6%.
+- The Marlins have a 57.4% chance to win this contest based on the moneyline's implied probability.

-- Miami has played in 46 games with a set over/under, and have combined with its opponents to go over the total 20 times (20-23-3).
+- In the 47 games in which bookmakers have set an over/under for Miami, it has combined with opponents to go over the total 20 times (20-24-3).

-- The Marlins have not had a spread set for a contest this season.
+- The Marlins have not had a spread set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.